47 CFR FCC Part 15 Subpart C Intentional Radiators Testing

 Conducted limits are intended to be connected to the public utility power lines.
 If this is true, they can not exceed specified limits within the standard.
 The quasi-peak limits range from 66 to 56 while the average limits are from 56 to 46.

 Compliance is based on the radio frequency voltage between each power line and ground at the power terminal.
-Measurements to demonstrate compliance with the conducted limits are generally not required.
+Measurements to demonstrate compliance with the conducted limits is generally not required.
 However, this is only for devices that use battery power for operation.
 The devices must also not operate from AC power lines

 Keystone Provides Expert Wireless CFR Testing